 - A. Attendance by Principal Trial Counsel.
 The attorney who will serve as principal trial counsel shall appear at all conferences.
 Barring extraordinary circumstances, parties will not be permitted to appear at conferences telephonically. - B. Initial Conference.
 The Court will generally schedule a Fed.
 R. Civ.
-P. 16(c) conference within 2 months after service on defendants has been effectuated or a notice of removal has been filed.
+P. 16(c) conference within 2 months after service on defendants has been effectuated or a notice of removal has been filed, and all defendants have filed a response to the pleading.
 The Notice of Initial Conference will be docketed on ECF, and plaintiff's counsel (or, in a matter removed from state court, defense counsel) is directed to promptly distribute copies to all parties.

-If an initial conference has not been scheduled within 2 months after the service of the commencement papers or the filing of the notice of removal, counsel shall send a letter to alert the Court.
+If an initial conference has not been scheduled within 2 months after the service of the commencement papers or the filing of the notice of removal (and all defendants have filed a response to the pleading), counsel shall send a letter to alert the Court.